Gowanda, New York: Geography

 Gowanda is located at 42°27′48″N 78°56′11″W (42.463197, -78.936350).

 According to the United States Census Bureau, the village has a total area of 4.2 sqkm, of which 0.04 sqkm, or 1.00%, is covered by water.

 The village is split by Cattaraugus Creek, the dividing boundary between Erie and Cattaraugus Counties, with the northern part of the village in Erie County and the southern in Cattaraugus.

-The village is located on U.S. Route 62, County Road 4 (Broadway Road), NY Route 39, and NY Route 438.
+The village is located on US 62, Broadway Road (County Road 4), NY 39, and NY 438.
 The NFTA provided bus service in the area until it abandoned the route in 2011.
 The Seneca Transit System began serving the village in 2013.

-The New York and Lake Erie Railroad has a depot in Gowanda, from which it runs both freight and occasional passenger rail service.
+The New York & Lake Erie Railroad has a depot in Gowanda, from which it runs both freight and occasional passenger rail service.

 The Cattaraugus Reservation is located to the northwest of the village.